- Clinical Trials: What You Need to Know

 Submission for FDA approval: New drug application (NDA)

-In the United States, when clinical trials show a new drug treatment is more effective and/or safer than the current standard treatment, a new drug application (NDA) is submitted to the Food and Drug Administration (FDA) for approval.
+In the United States, when phase III clinical trials show a new drug is more effective and/or safer than the current standard treatment, a new drug application (NDA) is submitted to the Food and Drug Administration (FDA) for approval.
 The FDA then reviews the results from the clinical trials and other relevant information.
-If the FDA has questions, it may ask for more information or even require that more studies be done.
+The FDA may ask for more information or even require that more studies be done.
 This can extend the approval process to more than 5 years.